ekraw36/Tea_Docs/task_documentation.md

 ### 2. Install Tea
 Before you can use Tea, we first have to install it onto your computer.
 - Open a terminal or command prompt.
 - Type `pip install tealang` and hit enter.
 A long list of messages appear while installing tea.
 This process can take a few minutes, so be patient!
-- Once Tea is installed, the cursor will reappear and you will regain the ability to type commands.
+- Once Tea is successfully installed, the cursor will reappear and you will regain the ability to type commands.

 *Note: If you get a red error message `The term ‘pip’ is not recognized as the name of a cmdlet...` when trying to install Tea, try typing `py -m pip install tealang` instead.*